cis1951/website-sp24/content/lectures/04-state-management/live-demo-04.md

 ## Introduction

-The TaskManager app is a simple demonstration of SwiftUI's capabilities for state management, including the use of `@State`, `@Binding`, `@ObservedObject`, and `@EnvironmentObject`.
+We will do a simple demonstration of SwiftUI's capabilities for state management, including the use of `@State`, `@Binding`, `@ObservedObject`, and `@EnvironmentObject`, using a TODO list app.
 This app allows users to add tasks, mark them as completed, edit task details, and includes animations when reacting to state changes.

+You can name it however you want; pick a fun name!
+For now, we'll call it "TaskManager."

 Let's get started!